HL7/fhir-omop-ig/input/pagecontent/FHIRModifierExtensions.md

 #### OMOP Misinterpretation Risk

-> **⚠ MISINTERPRETATION RISK:** Any ETL or downstream application that extracts this contact and uses it for outreach, consent verification, or enrollment screening may contact this individual inappropriately, violating patient wishes and creating legal or regulatory exposure.
+> **MISINTERPRETATION RISK:** Any ETL or downstream application that extracts this contact and uses it for outreach, consent verification, or enrollment screening may contact this individual inappropriately, violating patient wishes and creating legal or regulatory exposure.

 #### Correct ETL Disposition